-Internal Eramination: Teachers are given the flexibility to devide mode of mode of internal examination from the following list: Written Test, Open Book Test, Written Home Assignment, Individual Thematic Presentation: Thematic Group Presentation: Group Discussion; Surprise Test: MCO Test: Case Study; Situation Analysis (group activity or individual activity).
-Field Mixe; Small Group Project & Internal Viva-Voce, Role Play .
-Story Telling; Literature Review / Hook Review; Madel Development/Simulation Excercises (Group Activity or Individual Activity): In-depth Viva: Quiz; etc.,
+Internal Examination: Teachers are given the flexibility to decide mode of mode of internal examination from the following list: Written Test; Open Book Test; Written Home Assignment; Individual Thematic Presentation; Thematic Group Presentation; Group Discussion; Surprise Test; MCQ Test; Case Study; Situation Analysis (group activity or individual activity); Field Visit; Small Group Project & Internal Viva-Voce; Role Play / Story Telling; Literature Review / Book Review; Model Development/Simulation Exercises (Group Activity or Individual Activity); In-depth Viva; Quiz; etc.

-Dissertation: Weightage lin evaluation of dissertation.
-Goide 0.25, Presentation & Defence 0.25; and Content 0.50.
+Dissertation: Weightage for evaluation of dissertation: Guide 0.25, Presentation & Defence 0.25; and Content 0.50.

-Evaluation of Dissertation: The Director & Senior Professor appoints an evaluation complitud for dissertation consisting of three members from among the faculty of HPS, birst, the committee members independently assess the 'eral presentation and defence' of the student and submit their grade to the Controller of Examinations.
-Several, the committee members independently evaluate the content of the "final dissertation" submitted by the student and submit their grades to the Couroller of Examinations.
-To arrive the funal dissortation grade, the average of overall all grades of Guide.
-Presentation & Defence, and Coment is considered
+Evaluation of Dissertation: The Director & Senior Professor appoints an evaluation committee for dissertation consisting of three members from among the faculty of IIPS.
+First, the committee members independently assess the 'oral presentation and defence' of the student and submit their grade to the Controller of Examinations.
+Second, the committee members independently evaluate the content of the 'final dissertation' submitted by the student and submit their grades' to the Controller of Examinations.
+To arrive the final dissertation grade, the average of overall all grades of Guide, Presentation & Defence, and Content is considered.

-Best Dissertation Awards The Director & Senior Professor appoints a committee consisting of three exerual experts for recommending the award of the best dissertation.
-The dissertations of top five ranks (hased on the combined score of content, presentation and defence) are placed before the committee.
-The extendal members explore dissertations and submit their recommendation in a scaled cover to the Controller of Examinations.
+Best Dissertation Award: The Director & Senior Professor appoints a committee consisting of three external experts for recommending the award of the best dissertation.
+The dissertations of top five ranks (based on the combined score of content, presentation and defence) are placed before the committee.
+The external members evaluate dissertations and submit their recommendation in a sealed cover to the Controller of Examinations.

-Viva voces Director & Series Professor constitutes a committee comprising of one external examiner and three/four internal exeminers for the vive-voce.
-The three/intrinternal examiners shall comprise of one senior professor (Chaimerson), one/two faculty members and one programme co-ordinator.
+Viva voce: Director & Senior Professor constitutes a committee comprising of one external examiner and three/four internal examiners for the viva-voce.
+The three/four internal examiners shall comprise of one senior professor (Chairperson), one/two faculty members and one programme co-ordinator.
 The committee members independently evaluate the performance of the students in the viva-voce and assign their grades.
-To arrive the final viva-voce grade, the average of the exploration of the members is considered
+To arrive the final viva-voce grade, the average of the evaluation of the members is considered.